kristianmandrup/red-elements/packages/red-stencil/Specs.md

 Wrapping the node-red jQuery based components/widgets as native Custom Elements makes it much easier to compose the app and port it for various frameworks etc.

 In the end we can reuse the custom elements in a Vue app inside Vue components or in similar fashion in a React, Angular or whatever (dare I say Ionic app!)

+## shared assets

+Please note that the is a `src/_shared` folder to be used for shared functionality.
+You could put the `_widgets.ts` file here and iny other resources that act as bridges to external logic, such as the `red-widgets` or `red-shared` package.

+Note that the `red-shared` package contains a bunch of static asset files, tests and more that can be useful to include or to use as reference (such as looking at tests etc.)

 ## components